ZenAyush/YT-Downloader/README.md

 ## Customization

-You can customize the output path by modifying the 'output_path' variable in the script.
+You can customize the output path by modifying the **output_path** variable in the script.
 The script is set to download videos in mp4 or m4a format.
-You can customize the format by modifying the command variable in the 'download_video' function.
+You can customize the format by modifying the command variable in the **download_video** function.

 ## Usage